The OP Mainnet upgrade to the Bedrock release will take place on June 6, 2023 at 16:00 UTC!

 - Ethereum L2 explorer pages which give stats on various L2s provide educational impact for the OP Stack, but are not Optimism-specific

 RetroPGF 2 focuses on a narrow, Optimism-specific scope of impact to drive the core engine for ecosystem growth.
 In future rounds, this scope will expand.

-Nominations will be open from Jan 17 to Jan 31 19:00 GMT.
+Nominations are open from Jan 17 to Jan 31 19:00 GMT.
 During this window, anyone can nominate a project for funding.
 Here the term “project” can describe work that has been done by both an individual or a group.
 Collections, a term used to describe projects without a single person or entity that can be verified via GitHub or Twitter, may only be nominated by the Optimism Foundation.

-Nominations will take place on the Optimism Governance Forum (opens new window).
+Nominations take place on the Optimism Governance Forum (opens new window).
 Any community member can nominate a project by supplying: